Is silk ecological? Yes and no, and we'll tell you why!

 ecological textiles and silk

 Silk is a 100% natural textile fiber of animal origin.
-Its fiber comes from a cocoon made by a caterpillar (mulberry bombyx) generally known as the silkworm.
+Its fiber comes from a cocoon made by a caterpillar ( mulberry bombyx ) which is generally called the silkworm.
+There is even spider silk and other caterpillars today, but it is rather marginal.

-Silk is one of the oldest textiles used.
-The oldest traces of silk have been found in China, dating back to 3000 B.C.
-It was kept like a mysterious secret from Western civilizations for centuries, and was gradually introduced to the West via the famous Silk Roads.
+Silk is one of the oldest used textiles .
+The oldest traces of silk were found in China and date back to 3000 BC.
+It was kept as a mysterious secret away from Western civilizations for centuries and gradually introduced to the West via the famous Routes of the silk.

-The secrecy of its manufacture and its slow introduction have made it a rare and luxurious textile material.
+The secret of its manufacture and its slow introduction have made it a rare and luxurious textile material.

-Since silk was already a fine, soft yarn, it did not benefit from the industrial revolution other than by mechanizing yarn unwinding and faster weaving.
-The advent of chemical fibers (polyester, nylon, rayon, etc.) changed the world of textiles and reduced the use of natural fibers, but silk remains a fabric in great demand for luxury clothing and lingerie.
+Since silk was already a fine and soft thread, it did not benefit from the industrial revolution other than through the mechanization of thread unwinding and faster weaving.
+The appearance of chemical fibers (polyester, nylon, rayon, etc.) has changed the world of textiles and reduced the use of natural fibers, but silk remains a fabric in high demand for luxury clothing and lingerie.

 Even today, 90% of silk is produced in Asia, mainly in China and India.
-It is estimated that with an annual production of 150,000 tons of silk, Asia has 0.2% of the world market for textile fibers.
+It is estimated that with an annual production of 150,000 tonnes of silk it has 0.2% of the global textile fiber market.

 The properties of silk